 Why work with Biomega?

-At Biomega, our raw materials are sourced entirely from suppliers that bear the ASC, Global G.A.P and BRC certified approval status.
+At Biomega, our raw materials are sourced entirely from suppliers that either bear or are working towards the ASC, Global GAP and BRC certified approval status.
 For example, ASC-certified salmon farms are audited against 152 criteria to ensure they operate at the highest levels of environmental and social performance.
 For brands and retailers, this means you can rest assured that our product range has been produced responsibly and is continuously assessed from its farmed source to food supplement.